thisismetis/Metis_Fundamentals/README.md

 ## How to Use This Repo

-Each section below is tagged with the group of Metis students it's relevant to and the expected completion time.
-The first section contains the setup steps that **all Metis students** need to complete (Anaconda/Python and Git/GitHub), while the second section contains orientation content that **all students taking a two-week immersive course** are required to complete.
+Each section below is tagged with the group of Metis students for whom it's relevant, as well as the expected completion time.
+The first section contains the setup steps that **all Metis students** need to complete (Anaconda/Python and Git/GitHub), while the second section contains orientation content that **all students taking a two-week immersive course** or **enrolled in a bootcamp** are required to complete.
 For example, if you are only taking our Beginner Python and Math live online course, working through the first section will be sufficient.
-If instead you are taking e.g. our *Data Engineering* course as a standalone, you should work through both sections.
+If instead you are taking e.g. our *Data Engineering* course as a standalone or enrolled in our *Data Science and Machine Learning bootcamp*, you should work through both sections.

 The final section contains a **variety of optional resources** -- we recommend seeing what's there and then digging further into what's most relevant or interesting to you.